Some of the questions we get the most are about camping power…how do I charge my laptop, power my camping fridge or use an electric hob when camping?

 You’ll also need a cable (often supplied), as your three-pin plug won’t attach to the bank, unless you go for one of the few powerbanks with an AC socket.

-These pocket chargers are a valuable tool to have in your kit.
+Pocket chargers are a valuable tool to have in your kit.
 On campsites, we’ve seen people leave their phones plugged in to charge in the shower blocks.
 While honesty is a hallmark of campers, we’ve always worried about the danger of phones getting knocked into sinks or soaking up condensation.
 Leaving a charging unit to recharge rather than the phone sounds like a good idea.

 The holy grail of power?
 We’d probably all like to be able to stick a panel in the sun and power everything easily, quickly and for free.
 Instead, if you’ve ever started to research solar power for camping, you may well have given up – bamboozled by the maths you have to do.